-MUS 125 Musicianship for Elementary Teachers (3)
+MUS 125 Musicianship for Elementary Teachers (3) 3 hours lecture

 Skills and competencies required in the elementary school classroom including basic music theory, sight singing, classroom instruments, voice, and a useful repertoire of songs selected from State adopted music textbooks.
 It is recommended that students lacking a basic knowledge of the piano enroll in MUS 115 concurrently.